gradle/gradle-build-action/README.md

       uses: gradle/gradle-build-action@v2
       with:
         dependency-graph: generate-and-submit
-    - name: Run a build and generate the dependency graph which will be submitted post-job
+    - name: Run the usual CI build (dependency-graph will be generated and submitted post-job)
       run: ./gradlew build
 ```

-The `contents: write` permission is not required to generate the dependency graph, but is required in order to submit the graph via the GitHub API.
-This permission will need to be explicitly enabled in the workflow file for dependency graph submission to succeed.
+The `contents: write` permission is required in order to submit (but not generate) the dependency graph file.
+Depending on [repository settings](https://docs.github.com/en/actions/security-guides/automatic-token-authentication#permissions-for-the-github_token), this permission may be available by default or may need to be explicitly enabled in the workflow file (as above).

 > [!IMPORTANT]
 > The above configuration will work for workflows that run as a result of commits to a repository branch,